-This inspection was underpinned by the Domiciliary Care Agencies Regulations (Northern Ireland) 2007 and the Domiciliary Care Agencies Minimum Standards, 2011.
-The Health and Personal Social Services (Quality, Improvement and Regulation) (Northern Ireland) Order 2003.
+This inspection was underpinned by the Health and Personal Social Services (Quality, Improvement and Regulation) (Northern Ireland) Order 2003, the Domiciliary Care Agencies Regulations (Northern Ireland) 2007 and the Domiciliary Care Agencies Minimum Standards, 2011.

-As a public-sector body, RQIA have a duty to respect, protect and fulfil the rights that people have under the Human Rights Act 1998 when carrying out our functions.
+As a public-sector body, RQIA have duties to respect, protect and fulfil the rights that people have under the Human Rights Act 1998 when carrying out our functions.
 In our inspections of domiciliary care agencies, we are committed to ensuring that the rights of people who receive services are protected.
-This means we will seek assurances from providers that they take all reasonable steps to promote people's rights.
+This means we will be seeking assurances from providers that they take all reasonable steps to promote people's rights.
 Users of domiciliary care services have the right to expect their dignity and privacy to be respected and to have their independence and autonomy promoted.
 They should also experience the choices and freedoms associated with any person living in their own home.